simonfels/steam-achievements-organizer/README.md

 - [ ] develop uniform style for the whole website
 - [ ] make users/activity mobile responsive
 - [ ] use icon for filters
+- [ ] try to modularize repetetive elements

 ## DATABASE TODOs